market-viewer/api/readme.md

 ```
 > Note: Update environment variables for public API deployments.
 Default values are safe for local use only.

+> ⚠️ Note on Database Credentials:
+If you change the database credentials in your .env file after the application has already been started, you must fully reset the database environment for the changes to take effect.
+You can do this by running `sudo docker compose down -v`.
+Warning: This command removes the database volume and will permanently delete all your existing data.

 ---

 ## Running with Docker